vtavernier/vtavernier.github.io/content/posts/arduino-internals-whats-behind-the-magic.md

 noticed when working with various boards (ESP8266, Arduino Nano 33 BLE, ATTiny85-based Digispark and others).
 So let's get started!

-## What's `Arduino.h` exactly?
+## What's behind `Arduino.h` exactly?

 Using a new board in the Arduino IDE is as simple as downloading the right *core* through the *board manager*.
 We can look around starting from a basic sketch to peak at the internals of what this *core* really is.
 Starting with `Arduino.h`, which all Arduino code should `#include` to access the standard library functions described in the reference documentation, using an IDE with code completion[^vim-platformio-ccls], we can just ask the editor to open the header file under our cursor and follow the include graph.

-This will bring up this version of `Arduino.h` from the core installation path, [`$AVR_CORE/cores/arduino/Arduino.h`](https://github.com/arduino/ArduinoCore-avr/blob/master/cores/arduino/Arduino.h), which already teaches us a lot:
+This will bring up this version of `Arduino.h` from the core installation path.
+When building for an AVR board such as the Arduino Uno, this will bring up [`$AVR_CORE/cores/arduino/Arduino.h`](https://github.com/arduino/ArduinoCore-avr/blob/master/cores/arduino/Arduino.h), which already teaches us a lot:
 * There's all the constants in the documentation, as `#define`s, and some functions which are actually implemented as